WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 Explanation:
 * Line #1-2.
 Define the input signal `x` and its length `n`.
 * Line #3-5.
 Call DFT calculation as explained in the approproate section above.
 Limit the output so with sample rate 1Hz the stream will evaluate exactly the length of the stream.
 * Line #6.
-For each element in the stream, and the element has type `List<ComplexNumber>`, though for each item in that list as well, we call `abs()` function that returns the absolut value of complex number.
+For each element in the stream, and the element has type `List<ComplexNumber>`, though for each item in that list as well, we call `abs()` function that returns the absolute value of complex number.
 The resulting type of the stream is `BeanStream<List<Double>>`.
 * As in previous program, we define the CSV output [with custom serialization](https://wavebeans.io/docs/api/outputs/csv-outputs.html#user-defined-csv-output).

 The output would look like this: